 I am a poet, essayist, and editor, but mostly I like to wander and poke around with words.
 This site is a way to connect with readers and writers, to share current projects, up-coming publishing & reading news, and links to the wider writing community.

 Thank you for taking the time to visit!

-Kristin is the author of How Light Reaches Us: Poems, available from The Aldrich Press, March 2016, and a poetry chapbook, For the Willing (Finishing Line Press, 2008).
+Kristin is the author of the poetry collections, Refugia (Persian Pony Press, 2019), Echolocation (Cirque Press, 2018), How Light Reaches Us: Poems (Aldrich Press, 2016), and a poetry chapbook, For the Willing (Finishing Line Press, 2008).
 From 2009-2011, she was a member of the VoiceCatcher Editorial Collective, a nonprofit community that connects, inspires and empowers women writers and artists in the greater Portland, Oregon and Vancouver, Washington area, and co-edited VoiceCatcher 6 (2011) with Toni Partington.
-Her work has been published widely, received awards and has been nominated for a Pushcart Prize and the Oregon Book Award.

 Kristin lives in Portland, Oregon, with her family, and hosts a summer poetry reading series at the Lents International Farmers Market.